What is PTZ?

 It is of utmost importance that the camera is completely leveled.
 We suggest getting either a stand which itself can automatically level itself.
 Or to get a Digital Leveler which can provide you complete accuracy when you set up your stand or mount.

-It is suggested that the stand/mount of the camera faces the GreenScreen/LedPanels on a Right Angle.
+It is suggested that the stand/mount of the camera faces the GreenScreen/LedPanels at a Right Angle.
 As the camera can Pan to any target even if it is not in the center.
 This can simplify setting up the Virtual Studio a bit.

 The stand of the Camera has to be completely immovable.
 Should be